jejobueno/Card_Game_OOP/README.md

 ## How do i play?

-First of all you have to run the code in the file `main.py` and the game starts on the console!
+First of all you have to run the `main.py` and the game starts on the console!

 This will ask you for a number of players! which should be exactly a number between 1 and 9.
 ```